 Zero-Day Vulnerabilities, Exploits and Attacks: A Complete Glossary

 All software contains bugs.
-Vulnerabilities are special type of bugs that enable attackers to leverage software for malicious purposes, such as gaining remote control of a machine, escalating privileges, carrying out lateral movement, and more.
+Vulnerabilities are special type of bugs that enable attackers to leverage software for malicious purposes, such as gaining remote control of a machine, escalating privileges, carrying out network attacks, and more.

 Software vendors continuously search for overlooked vulnerabilities and upon discovering such, issue a code fix also known as ‘patch’.
 However, a zero-day vulnerability is a software weakness that is found by attackers before the vendor has discovered the flaw.

 In this article, we’ll provide insight into the workings behind zero-day attacks, discuss top zero-day vulnerability trends and see some example of zero-day attacks.
 Read on to learn more about the zero-day market and prevention and protection techniques.

 From time to time, vulnerabilities are discovered in computing systems.
 These vulnerabilities represent security holes that allow attackers to gain unauthorized access to, damage or compromise a system.
 Known vulnerabilities are documented in public repositories such as the National Vulnerability Database (NVD).